 You can buy bouncy balls in bulk, making this option an easy and cheap gift for a large classroom.

 15. Stay hydrated

 This is a really special DIY gift you can create with $1 water bottles and a little creative customization with an acrylic pen.

 16. Fun in the sun

 These DIY dollar sponge water balls are genius.
 Kids will have so much fun with them this summer.
-Better yet, show your students how to make it themselves so they have a fun craft to do this summer.
+Better yet, show your students how to make them themselves so they have a fun craft to do this summer.

 17. All aglow

 Did you know you can get up to 25 glow sticks in one package from Dollar Tree?
 This gift is too inexpensive not to create.

 18. Poppin’ summer

 Just popping in with a quick note!
 You can buy popcorn packages in bulk, making this a project you can DIY for less than 50 cents each.

 19. Slime ’til the end